josdejong/workerpool/README.md

 ### Dedicated workers

-A dedicated worker can be created and used via a worker pool.
-The worker is written in a separate JavaScript file.
+A dedicated worker can be created in a separate script, and then used via a worker pool.

 **myWorker.js**
 ```js